1. Medical & Health Disclaimer

 During prolonged calorie restriction, the body reduces TDEE by 10–15% beyond what activity factor equations predict — a well-documented clinical phenomenon.

 Clinical measurements — indirect calorimetry for TDEE, DEXA for body composition, blood panels for nutrient status — will always be more precise than any calculator.
-MacrosMeasure results give you a solid, evidence-based place to start.
+MacrosMeasure results give you a solid, evidence-based starting point.
 A healthcare provider gives you the full picture.

-MacrosMeasure may link to external websites — including PubMed research papers, USDA FoodData Central, NIH publications, and ACSM guidelines — as citation sources for our formulas.
-These links are provided purely for reference and transparency.
+MacrosMeasure links to external websites — including PubMed research papers, USDA FoodData Central, NIH publications, and ACSM guidelines — as citation sources for our formulas.
+These links are provided for reference and transparency.

 We have no control over the content, accuracy, or privacy practices of any external website.
 Inclusion of a link does not imply endorsement of any third-party site, organisation, or viewpoint.
-We are not responsible for the information found at any linked URL, and you visit external sites at your own risk.
+You visit external sites at your own risk.

-If you notice a broken or outdated citation link, please let us know and we will update it.
+If you notice a broken or outdated citation link, please let us know and we will update it promptly.

 Questions, concerns, or formula errors?